 - If any of the information in your CAS statement is incorrect, please email the details to your admissions office and send a copy to [email protected]

 - A CAS will expire after six months if it is not used and so you will need to ask for a new CAS

 - If you have had a visa refusal you will need a new CAS to apply again

-- If we have issued you with a CAS and you do not enrol within ten days of your course start date we will report you to the UK Visas and Immigration
+- If we have issued you with a CAS and you do not enrol within 10 days of your course start date we will report you to UK Visas and Immigration

 - If you know you are going to be late to enrol in your course, please contact your admissions office to see if you will still be allowed to start

-- If you decide not to come or you wish to defer until next year please tell the admissions office now so we can pass this information on to the Home Office
+- If you decide not to come or you wish to defer until next year please tell the admissions office immediately so we can pass this information on to the Home Office